kaplana/cos126webv2/content/assignments/recursion.md

 > - If you receive a message such as `Exception in thread "main" java.lang.OutOfMemoryError: Java heap space`, try allocating more memory to your Java process.
 For example:
 >
 >    `java-introcs -Xss50m -Xmx5g DelannoyMemo 24000 24000`
+>
+> The command-line option `-Xmx5g` in Java is used to specify the maximum heap size for the Java Virtual Machine (JVM).
+The _heap_ is the area of memory used for dynamic memory allocation in Java.
+This is where objects created by your application are stored.
+The `-Xmx` flag sets the upper limit for the heap memory that the JVM can allocate.
+In this case, `5g` means that the maximum heap size is set to 5 gigabytes.

 ### **Submission**